nadiamoses/MED04506/README.md

 - there are no visitors to the homes
 - sensors have the same placement in all homes
 - all sensors are the same and operate with same performance

+All work is carried out in the prediction_model.ipynb.

 ## Running the project
 Libraries used